 There are a few different variations of Poncha, each with its unique flavour and ingredients.
 The most common version consists of lemon juice and sugar, but some variations also include orange or tangerine juice, honey, or other spices and flavourings.
 Some versions may also include a splash of lime juice or other types of citrus juice for added tartness.

 “Aguardente”, a type of sugarcane rum produced in Madeira, is one of the key ingredients in Poncha.
 Distillers make aguardente by distilling sugarcane juice or molasses and ageing it in oak barrels for several years.
-Its strong, bold flavour makes it suitable for use in Poncha and other cocktails.
+Its strong, bold flavour makes it suitable for Poncha and other cocktails.

 People usually serve Poncha in a small glass or tumbler, often over ice.
 They often garnish it with a slice of lemon or orange, and some versions may also include a sprinkle of cinnamon or other spices.
 Many people enjoy sipping Poncha slowly and savouring the flavour, while others prefer to drink it more quickly as a refreshing and invigorating beverage.